equinor/ert/docs/reference/configuration/observations.rst

 5.00 +/- 1.00.
 In the example above it is assumed that the DATA instance we are observing (i.e. comparing with) has the same number of elements as the observation, i.e. three in this case.
-By using the keywords INDEX_LIST or INDEX_FILE you can select the elements of the GEN_DATA instance you are interested in.
+By using the keyword INDEX_LIST you can select the elements of the GEN_DATA instance you are interested in.
 Consider for example:

 .. code-block:: none